dbeniamin/1-100_PythonCode_Challenge/README.md

 - OOP structure focused on break down the game specific functions.
 - Score tracking, speed increasing and collision detections are a few features of the app.

-**15.02.2024 -> day 20-21 - Pong Game**  - Contains the well known Pong game made using Turtle module.
+**15.02.2024 -> day 22 - Pong Game**  - Contains the well known Pong game made using Turtle module.
 - OOP structure focused on break down the game specific functions and elements.
 - Score tracking, speed increasing and collision detections are a few features of the app.
 - Made to be played by Two players.

+**19.02.2024 -> day 23 - Turtle Crossing**  - Contains a Turtle Crossing app made using Turtle module.
+- OOP structure focused on break down the app specific functions and elements.
+- Score tracking, speed increasing and collision detections are a few features of the app.
+- Turtle set-up to move forward, difficulty increases with every cleared level.